melezhik/rocky-linux-lamp-check/README.md

 -nographic
 ```

-Check that VM is available by ssh from localhost by running
+Check that VM is available by ssh from localhost by running in separate console

 ```
 ssh 127.0.0.1 -p 10022 -l admin
 ```

 No password is required if user-data on previous step was set correctly.
+And you should be able to ssh log in.

-In case any issues try to log to VM  and troubleshoot, in using following creds:
+In case any issues try to log to VM via qemu console and troubleshoot, using following creds:

 - login